All India Bakchod: Background

 Joshi briefly worked for CNBC and wrote a humour column for Mid-Day.

 Besides stand-up Shakya wrote a humour column for Hindustan Times and wrote for satirical show called The Week That Wasn't and MTV India's Wassup: The Voice of Youngistaan.

 Gursimran Khamba is a Delhi-based humour blogger who had gained popularity with political commentary, satirical essays and film reviews.
 He had also contributed to satirical newsmagazine Faking News.
 In 2011, he moved to Mumbai to attend graduate school at Tata Institute of Social Sciences (TISS) and soon transitioned to stand-up and podcasting.

-Bhat approached Khamba after seeing him perform stand-up, and in 2012 they began the humour and pop-culture SoundCloud podcast All India Bakchod.
+Bhat approached Khamba after seeing him perform stand-up, and in 2012, they began the humour and pop-culture SoundCloud podcast All India Bakchod.
 Initial podcast topics included discussions on pop-culture, parody songs and interviews with contemporary comedians.
 Joshi and Shakya were frequent guests, first appearing in the third episode.

 Formation

 When performing or working as a quartet, the four comedians were commonly referred to as AIB.
-They co-founded the All India Bakchod YouTube channel in 2013 and began writing sketches.
+They co-founded the YouTube channel for All India Bakchod in 2013 and began writing sketches.
 They subsequently formed AIB as a comedy company which filmed videos, performed stand-up comedy and co-wrote shows.
 By early 2015, the comedy group became a creative agency, making branded content for corporate clients.